Innovation. Rigour. Discovery.

-Three Centres of Research Excellence – Our mission is to expand CMCC's research presence and adresses four main research domains: mechanobilogy, health resources, disability preventions and clinical trials both through virtual and physical academic centres.
+Three Centres of Research Excellence – Our mission is to expand CMCC's research presence and adresses four main research domains: mechanobiology, health resources, disability preventions and clinical trials both through virtual and physical academic centres.
 With these areas as our primary focus, chiropractic research at CMCC will continue to elevate the quality of education and help improve patient care.
-Click here to read more.

-The 2013 CMCC Symposium will be taking place on October 26 & 27, 2013, at CMCC in Toronto.
-Join the brightest minds in the health care profession and learn about the most recent findings in specialized patient management: women's health, geriatrics, paediatrics.
-More
+The 2013 CMCC Symposium took place on October 26 & 27, 2013, at CMCC in Toronto.
+Some of the brightest minds in the health care profession gathered to discuss contemporary findings in specialized patient management: women's health, geriatrics and paediatrics.

 Partners & Funders

 CMCC researchers regularly work together with universities, government and industry to improve chiropractic education, patient health and heath care policy.
 The division has received grants from a number of sources, including the Canadian Institutes of Health Research, and the National Institutes of Health in the United States.
 CMCC faculty and students have also formed collaborative relationships with other academic institutions across North America, conducting innovative research projects with fellow scientists at the University of Alberta, University of Calgary, University of Saskatchewan, University of Toronto and Ryerson University.
 Stay updated with CMCC's partners and funders.